Why Is Happiness So Hard? 10 Reasons, 10 Solutions

-A crucial psychological lesson is learning that our thoughts form our emotions, and not the other way around.
+A crucial psychological lesson is learning that our thoughts form our emotions.
 It’s common to believe that we can’t help our feelings, but this is simply untrue.
 Negative thoughts can seem automatic because they’ve become ingrained in our thought process.
-Complicating matters is that many of our thoughts are unconscious.

 One of the best ways to combat chronic negative thinking is to visit a therapist.
-A skilled therapist will help you uncover your unconscious thought process so that these thoughts are brought into consciousness, examined and dealt with.
+A skilled therapist will help you uncover your thought processes so that these thoughts can be examined and dealt with.

-The sister to uncovering unconscious thoughts is a therapy technique called cognitive- behavioral therapy (CBT).
-For an in-depth article explaining how to reframe unhealthy thoughts so you can substitute them with more realistic, healthy thoughts, click here.
+The sister to uncovering such thoughts is a therapy technique called cognitive behavioral therapy (CBT).

 The quality of our thoughts means everything to happiness.

-Do you ever troll Instagram and think, “Wow, if only my life was like so-and-so, then I’d really be happy”?
+Do you ever scroll through Instagram and think, “Wow, if only my life was like so-and-so, then I’d really be happy”?